An Easy Guide to Scientific Pitch Notation

 Why is It Called Scientific Pitch Notation?

-One of the commenters below asked this excellent question, so I thought I'd post the answer here.
+One of the commenters below asked this excellent question, so I decided to post the answer here.

-So to summarize, it's called scientific pitch notation because it was intended as a companion to scientific pitch standard.
-The difference between them is that scientific pitch notation is a system for naming pitches, and scientific pitch is a system for measuring pitch frequencies.
+To summarize, Scientific Pitch Notation was created as a companion for a tuning system called scientific pitch.
+The difference between them is that scientific pitch notation is a system for naming pitches, and scientific pitch is a system for tuning pitches.
+As this can get confusing, both Scientific Pitch Notation and Scientific Pitch Standard can go by additional names:

 • Scientific Pitch Notation (SPN) may also be called American Standard Pitch Notation (ASPN) or International Pitch Notation (IPN).

-• Scientific Pitch may also be called philosophical pitch, Sauveur pitch, or Verdi tuning.
+• Scientific Pitch may also be called philosophical pitch or Sauveur pitch (in honor of its creator, French physicist Joseph Sauveur).

 1. Every definition or explanation of scientific pitch notation SHOULD MENTION and show a picture (like you did of the piano keyboard) showing OCTAVES CHANGE ON C in scientific notation.